Maximising Returns: A Comprehensive Guide to Property Depreciation for Australian Investors

 It's advisable to arrange a depreciation schedule once your property is available for rent.
 This timing ensures accurate valuations and compliance with tax guidelines.

 To maximize your investment returns, it's essential to select properties that align with your financial goals.
-At Aus Investment Properties, we offer a diverse portfolio of high-yielding investment opportunities, including NDIS, co-living, SMSF-friendly, and cash-positive properties.
+At Aus Investment Properties, we offer a diverse portfolio of high-yielding investment opportunities, including SDA, co-living, SMSF-friendly, and cash-positive properties.
 Explore our current listings at www.ausinvestmentproperties.com.au to find the perfect property for your investment portfolio.

 This blog is offered as a guide only, for personalised advice please seek the advice of a certified quantity surveyor.